stmilne/icds_docs/docs/running-jobs/slurm-scheduler.md

 | `SLURM_QUEUE` | Queue (partition) |
 | `SLURM_SUBMIT_DIR` | Directory of job submission |

-These can be used in your submit script to make them more dynamic to the resources allocated.

-!!! tip "Use $SLURM_NTASKS for parallel jobs"
-    Using `$SLURM_NTASKS` to specify the number of parallel tasks in your submit script allows your job to dynamically adapt to the jobs resource request without having to modify your script in multiple locations.

 ## Replacement symbols

-Replacement symbols can be used in Slurm directives, to build job names and filenames with information specific to the job being run:
+Replacement symbols can be used in Slurm directives, to customize filenames with information specific to the job being run:

 | Symbol | Description |
 | :----: | ---- |